pmean/build-website/text/06/ResearchInvolvingChildren.md

 physiologic, ethical, and statistical.

-The physiologic issues can be summarized in the well known saying
-\"children are not little adults.\" You cannot scale things down because children have physiologic issues that adults do not have to deal with.
+The physiologic issues can be summarized in the well known saying "children are not little adults."
+You cannot scale things down because children have physiologic issues that adults do not have to deal with.
 These issues are not always at play, but you should always think about these things when planning a research study.